 Our AssessmentAmazon.com is one of a parent's best resources for real-world reviews of booster seats.
 Reviews are often quite detailed and even-handed.
 Expensive seats may have fewer reviews than cheaper seats.
 Prospective buyers should read carefully, since reviewers sometimes wrongly fault a product for bad experiences with a seller or shipping.
 Readers should also beware of older reviews, which might discuss an older version of a product with flaws that have been addressed.

 by Editors of ConsumerReports.org

 Our AssessmentThe staff of ConsumerReports.org crash tests 13 combination and 33 belt-positioning booster seats, including high-back and backless models.
 The ratings are reliable and unbiased, and they include editors' highs and lows for each seat -- helpful for parents who want a quick summary of each seat.
-However, there are a couple of discontinued models listed, and it's unclear when the tests were performed.
+However, the tests appear to be dated.